iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 # ioBroker.circuit
 =================

-This adapter is to connect iobroker with Unify Circuit
+This adapter is to connect iobroker with a Mediaserver using JMX